SystemsApproach/private5g/core.rst

 as table indices); and one using TCAM for common-case downlink rules that match on the IP destination address.

 ..
-Get this acroym into the discussion somewhere: GTP, includes a header field called the Tunnel Endpoint Identifier (TEID).
+Get this acronym into the discussion somewhere: GTP, includes a header field called the Tunnel Endpoint Identifier (TEID).

 Second, when a packet arrives from the Internet destined for an idle